physical-computation/sunflower-embedded-system-emulator/benchmarks/source/shaotuanesl/README.md

 Finally, `"TIME"` would be the **CPU time** elapsed, listed in column 3 of Table 2.

-1. If you want to build on top of this program, make changes in `main.c`, navigate to `sunflower-simulator/benchmarks/source/shaotuanesl/invariant`, first run `make clean` and run `make`.
+NOTE: If you want to build on top of this program, make changes in `main.c`, navigate to `sunflower-simulator/benchmarks/source/shaotuanesl/invariant`, first run `make clean` and run `make`.
 This will generate a new binary in S-RECORD format called `infer.sr` which can be fed to Sunflower.